lmapii/run-clang-format/readme.md

 # The JSON configuration file

 The core of this CLI tool is a `.json` configuration file that specifies where all the files that should be formatted can be found.
 We'll be using a demo file, building it up step by step to explain the individual fields.
-The structure of the `.json` file is also documented in the `schema` sub-command (execute `run_clang_format schema`).
+The structure of the `.json` file is also documented in the `schema` sub-command (execute `run-clang-format schema`).
 To get started, we create an empty `.json` file that contains an empty object.

 ```json
 {